Atherys/AtherysDocs/docs/A-bear-bones-introduction-to-JavaScript.md

 ---
-title: A barebones introduction to JavaScript
+title: An introduction to JavaScript
 lang: en-US
 ---
 ## What is JavaScript?